SimonAlling/ts-type-guards/README.md

         return fallback;
     }
     const parsed: any = JSON.parse(saved);
+    return (
-    return isLike(fallback)(parsed)
+        isLike(fallback)(parsed)
         ? parsed // parsed is like fallback, so it is a T!
-           : fallback; // parsed has wrong type, so return fallback.
+        : fallback // parsed has wrong type, so return fallback.
+    );
 }

 getFromLocalStorage("volume", 50); // Guaranteed to be a number.